 - Canceled: The integration script failed to complete.
 This might be because code in the script caused an infinite loop, or the script used excess resources and hung.

-By default, the Integration Builder will log the first 25 requests for a new integration.
-After this, logging is turned off and the Integration Builder will only log requests that throw an error or are canceled.
+By default, the Integration Builder logs the first 25 requests for a new integration.
+After this, logging is turned off and the Integration Builder only logs requests that throw an error or are canceled.
 For more information about logging, see Enable logging.